TSGPL/firebot-home-assistant/README.md

 ## How to use
 1. Download the latest **firebot-ha.js** file from [Releases](https://github.com/TSGPL/firebot-home-assistant/releases)
 2. Add the **firebot-ha.js** as a startup script in [Firebot](https://firebot.app/) (Settings > Advanced > Startup Scripts).
 3. After restarting Firebot.
-The Home Assistant integration, and a 2 new effects called **Control Home Assistant Light** & **Apply Home Assistant Scene** will have been added.
+The Home Assistant integration, and a 3 new effects called **Control Home Assistant Light**, **Apply Home Assistant Scene**, & **Run Home Assistant Script** will have been added.
 4. Visit the Integration settings (Settings > Integrations).
 And under the *Configure* tab, paste in the URL and Access Token of your Home Assistant instance.
 (Steps on where to find your access token are in the configuration tab of the integration)

 ## Future Features